-Join Bill Ferguson for an in-depth discussion in this video Understanding Layer 2 bridging, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video Understanding Layer 2 bridging, part of Learning VMware NSX.

 - I'm going to discuss Layer 2 Bridging…because it is one of the options that you can consider…as part of your NSX network.…It should be a one-off scenario though.…First, we're going to talk about the purpose…of Layer 2 Bridges, why you might want to use one,…and then, we'll talk about problems associated…with Layer 2 Bridges.…First of all, the purpose for Layer 2 Bridge…is to provide for a Layer 2 connectivity…into and out of the Software Defined Network.…